The Golden Gate Bridge rising through Karl the Fog

 For the group chat

-• Mission burritos at midnight
+• Mission burritos

 • Giants game cheap seats